lagomeetup/talks/README.md

 By sending the arguments `-tags zmq_3_x `, you are telling go to build zmq for version 3.x instead of 2.x.

+### Note for OS X users

+You will need to make sure you have pkg-config installed to `go get` zeromq.
+If you are using MacPorts you can run:

+`$ sudo port install pkgconfig`

 ## Install zeromq for node.js

 I'm using the zmq package from npm.
 To install the dependencies for the node